MD-Anderson-Bioinformatics/BatchEffectsPackage/apps/MBatch/README.md

 Downloads and details on Standardized Data are available at http://bioinformatics.mdanderson.org/TCGA/databrowser/

-Use install instructions on main repo page.
+See main README.MD on install instructions.